“Basics” of diabetology

 Patients with diabetes mellitus, especially type 2, experience both macrovascular and microvascular complications.
 The best way to prevent these complications is by strict long-term glucose control, as well as control of blood pressure and lipid levels, use of aspirin, and smoking cessation.

-The macrovascular complications include coronary heart disease, cerebrovascular disease, and peripheral artery disease.
+The macrovascular complications include coronary heart disease, cerebrovascular disease, peripheral artery disease, and diabetic foot.

-The microvascular complications include diabetic nephropathy, diabetic neuropathy, diabetic retinopathy, and diabetic foot.
+The microvascular complications include diabetic nephropathy, diabetic neuropathy, and diabetic retinopathy.

 To prevent chronic complications, patients with diabetes should be regularly examined, 2 – 4 times yearly.
 The body parameters, examination of the feet, HbA1c, and blood pressure should be measured.
 A detailed eye examination should be done annually.
 Urinary albumin should also be measured annually.